fsprojects/Rezoom.SQL/doc/Rezoom/README.md

 acceptable efficiency you usually have to either write your logic in large chunks with minimal abstraction, or pass around a lot of shared state explicitly.

+If you design carefully, you can end up with a rich domain layer (100s of methods) that is completely ignorant of the SQL backend, and is built upon a relatively small (30-50 methods) persistence API.
+Such a small persistence API can be worth implementing twice: once with Rezoom.SQL for real world usage, and once in-memory for integration testing the domain logic.

 ## Caching and you